ankitects/anki-manual/browsing.md

 there to search for cards.
 For information on the search syntax, see [Searching](searching.md).

-## Card List
+## Card/Note Table

-The card list displays cards that match the current search.
+The table's rows represent cards or notes that match the current search.

 The columns are configurable: right click on one (or <kbd>Ctrl</kbd>-click on a Mac) to choose which columns you’d like to see.
 You can drag columns to